ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Efficient ADMM for SAR imaging

 where $\mathrm{vec}(\cdot)$ denotes the vectorization operator stacking the matrix columns into a single vector.
 To simulate reduced observations, the echo signal is further downsampled by applying $\boldsymbol{\Psi}_r \in \mathbb{R}^{M' \times M}$ (range) and $\boldsymbol{\Psi}_a \in \mathbb{R}^{N' \times N}$ (azimuth), yielding the downsampled echo $\boldsymbol{Y_d} \in \mathbb{C}^{M' \times N'}$.

-It can be seen that vectorization leads to a large observation matrix size.
-For example, converting an $N \times N$ echo signal into a vector results in a $N^2 \times N^2$ observation matrix $\mathbf{\Phi}$, substantially increasing storage requirements and computational costs.
+In Eq.~\ref{eq:vec}, vectorization leads to a very large observation matrix.
+Converting an $N \times N$ echo signal into a vector results in a $N^2 \times N^2$ observation matrix $\mathbf{\Phi}$, substantially increasing storage requirements and computational costs.
 Moreover, the inherent azimuth-range coupling further complicates the direct decoupling of the observation matrix.

-To address these issues, the matched filter technique approximates $\mathbf{\Phi}$ using a series of 1D operators along the azimuth and range directions~\cite{fang2013fast}.
+To address these issues, the matched filter method~\cite{fang2013fast} approximates $\mathbf{\Phi}$ using a series of 1D operators along the azimuth and range directions.
 These operators are efficiently implemented via the chirp scaling algorithm (CSA)~\cite{dong2013novel}, which directly constructs the imaging operator $\mathcal{M}(\cdot)$ and its approximate inverse, the observation operator $\mathcal{H}(\cdot)$, as

 where $\circ$ denotes the Hadamard product. $\boldsymbol{F_r}$ and $\boldsymbol{F_a}$ are the FFT matrices along the range and azimuth directions, respectively. $\boldsymbol{F_r^H}$ and $\boldsymbol{F_a^H}$ denote the IFFT matrices. $\mathbf{\Theta_s}$, $\mathbf{\Theta_r}$, and $\mathbf{\Theta_a}$ are the quadratic phase function for chirp scaling operation, the phase function for range compression and bulk range cell migration correction (RCMC), and the phase function for azimuth compression and residual phase compensation, respectively.